Good brain foods

 Nuts and seeds

-Magnesium from nuts and seeds, green-leafy vegetables and legumes is how to go about making sure you are getting enough of this extremely important mineral.
+Magnesium from nuts and seeds is how to go about making sure you are getting enough of this extremely important mineral; green-leafy vegetables and legumes too.

-Magnesium from corn and beans when in season also make a huge contribution to your general wellness.
+Magnesium from corn and beans when in season also makes a huge contribution to your general wellness.

 Magnesium from spinach is the richest sources of the mineral; dark-green leafy vegetables in general are excellent brain food.